ucsb-cs156/ucsb-cs156.github.io/topics/ant/index.md

 has_children: true
 ---

+# {{page.title}}

-# The short version:
+## The short version:

 * Ant is similar in purpose to Make/Makefiles for C/C++
+* We typically no longer use Ant in CMPSC 156, preferring to use Maven instead.
+* So, you probably won't need to learn Ant in this course.
+* However some Maven projects still rely on Ant as a kind of "subroutine" to accomplish certain tasks, so it's helpful to have some documentation for Ant around.

-# Differences between Ant and make
+## Differences between Ant and make

 * XML syntax instead of ideosyncratic Makefile syntax (tabs? what?)
 * Built in Java, so its ostensibly portable like Java (Makefiles are very Unix centric)